ab4d/Ab3d.DXEngine.Assimp/README.md

 In addition to the dependencies above, the The Ab3d.DXEngine.Assimp.Samples project uses the following dependencies:
 * Ab3d.PowerToys - The ultimate WPF 3D helper library - https://www.nuget.org/packages/Ab3d.PowerToys

+Assimp.NET assembly that is present in the libs folder.

+Native assimp importer library.
+The source can be get from [Assimp on GitHub](https://github.com/assimp/assimp).
+The compiled binaries for Windows can be get from the [Ab3d.PowerToys.Wpf.Samples](https://github.com/ab4d/Ab3d.PowerToys.Wpf.Samples) project.

 ## See also